-Should I Give a Recorded Statement to The Other Driver’s Auto Insurance Company?
+Should You Give a Recorded Statement to The Other Driver’s Auto Insurance Company?

 What to do after a West Virginia Car Accident

-The short answer is no. You should not give a recorded statement to the other driver’s auto insurance carrier.
+The short answer is no. You should not give a recorded statement to the other driver’s auto insurance carrier after an accident.

 Why Giving a Recorded Statement to an Auto Insurance Company Will Likely Hurt Your Case